Sneaks-Community/sneaks-community-website/README.md

 ### Client IP resolution

-`CLIENT_IP_HEADER` names the header the rate limiters and the analytics proxy read the visitor's address from:
+`CLIENT_IP_HEADER` names the header the rate limiter reads the visitor's address from:

 | Value | Use it when |